Íris Tanja Flygenring

 Íris Tanja Ívars Flygenring (born 12 November 1989) is an Icelandic actress.
 She is best known for her performance as Ása in the Netflix TV series Katla.
 She graduated from the Iceland University of the Arts in 2016.
 In 2021, she appeared as one of the main characters the third season of Trapped.
+She performed with the band Hatari as a dancer in 2022.

 Personal life

 Íris is the daughter of actor Valdimar Örn Flygenring.